Openfax/slate/source/index.html.md

 ---

 # Getting Started
+** THIS DOCUMENTATION IS STILL BEING UPDATED DAILY AS WE DEPLOY THIS NEW REFERENECE ** *CHECK BACK OFTEN*

 The Openfax Cloud Fax API is designed to allow developers quick and easy access to global facsimile services.
 With Openfax's fax APIs you can: